jimmyislive/gocve/README.md

 ## Configure the GoCVE tool

-Let's assume you wish to use a postgres DB.
-Configure it like below:
+### postgres

-`gocve config set-db --dbType postgres --dbHost pg-docker --dbPort 5432 --dbUser postgres --tablename cve`
+`gocve config set-db --dbType postgres --dbHost pg-docker --dbPort 5432 --dbUser postgres --tableName cve`

-Remember to set the env var GOCVE_PASSWORD to your DB password.
+Remember to set the env var GOCVE_PASSWORD to your DB password

+The configs you set will be written out to a config file at `~/.gocve/gocve.yaml`

+### sqlite:
+`gocve config set-db --dbType sqlite --dbName cvedb.sqlite`

-The configs you set will be written out to a config file at `~/.gocve/gocve.yaml` e.g.
+The configs you set will be written out to a config file at `~/.gocve/gocve.yaml`

-dbhost: pg-docker
-dbname: cvedb
-dbport: 5432
-dbtype: postgres
-dbuser: postgres
-tablename: cve

 If you would like to use a different file for the configs, use the `--config` option to point to a different file. `--config` is a global flag and can be used in any of the following commands to point to a different source of config.